kawsar-95/kawsar-95/README.md

 ### I'm a JavaScript enthusiast

-- ⚡ Learning angular,Spring Boot.
+- ⚡ Learning angular.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2021 Goals: Master at MERN Stack, Learn GraphQL & Next.js and contribute to Open Source projects.
+- 🥅 2021 Goals: Master at MERN, Stack, Learn GraphQL & Next.js and contribute to Open Source projects.
 - ⚡ Fun fact: I love watching Netflix in my free time & travel to new places.

 ### Connect with me: